Background

 Financial commitment

-At NICE, either the chair’s employing organisation is re-imbursed or payment is made directly to the chair for each GC meeting.
+At NICE, either the Chair’s employing organisation is re-imbursed or payment is made directly to the Chair for each GC meeting.
 In addition, travel and subsistence expenses are covered, according to NICE’s non-staff reimbursement policy.
-It is a requirement for all GC chairs to attend the induction session (see section 3.7 of NICE’s guidelines manual 2014).
+It is a requirement for all GC Chairs to attend the induction session (see section 3.7 of NICE’s guidelines manual 2014).
 NICE does not provide remuneration for attending the induction, but other agencies might consider it worth doing to encourage attendance.